microsoft/health-architectures/FHIR/FHIRProxy/readme.md

 If the policy file is not present or malformed, the proxy server will call the FHIR Validator without specific profiles and the resource will be validated against R4 schema only.

-The health-architectures [FHIR Validator](https://github.com/microsoft/health-architectures/tree/master/FHIR/FHIRValidator) provides a Docker wrapped version of the org.hl7 FHIR Validator and can be used with this processor.
+The health-architectures [FHIR Validator](https://github.com/microsoft/health-architectures/tree/master/FHIR/FHIRValidator) provides a Docker-wrapped version of the org.hl7 FHIR Validator and can be used with this processor.
 It supports FHIR R4 and [US Core](https://www.hl7.org/fhir/us/core/) profiles.
-For example to validate a Patient resource for US Core compliance you would configure the Profile Enforcement Policy file for the Patient resource and then call the proxy with POST/PUT with the resource in the message body using the following url:
+For example, to validate a Patient resource for US Core compliance you would configure the Profile Enforcement Policy file for the Patient resource and then call the proxy with POST/PUT with the resource in the message body using the following url:

 ```
 https://<secure proxy url from above>/api/fhirproxy/Patient